 [Mount Saskatchewan at right with Mount Amery at distant center.
 Both of these peaks are very close to 11,000 feet themselves.]

 [Mount Cirrus at left with Mount Stewart at distant right.]

 We had a long drive home and with only 3 hours of sleep the night before, we knew we had to get going from our perfect summit rest area.
 After taking 6 hours to ascend, we weren't sure how long our day would end up being.
 We left the summit around 14:00 and made short work of the long descent to the AA Glacier, even glissading part of the steep slope beneath the AA col!
 There was no sign of the usual 'schrund - it was filled with avy debris from the steep slopes above.
 This is another good reason to do the route in winter conditions - all the crevasses are filled in!

-[Descending the AA Glacier - it's more height gain than I realized!]
+[Descending the AA Glacier - it's more height gain than I realized in the morning!]

-[View back from near the old snow coach parking area]
+[View back from near the old sno coach parking area.]

 [The road was being cleared in preparation for the snow coach icefield tours - there's still a LOT of snow here!]

 I was supremely happy with our effort and count Mount Athabasca as one of my favorite snow (shoe) climbs.
 It's wasn't a very technically challenging climb, but the combination of views, weather and steep snow fulfilled everything I like about mountaineering in the Rockies.